Grand Fleet: History

 Formed in August 1914 from the First Fleet and part of the Second Fleet of the Home Fleets, the Grand Fleet included 25–35 modern capital ships.
 It was commanded initially by Admiral Sir John Jellicoe.

 The 10th Cruiser Squadron carried out the Northern Patrol between Shetland and Norway and cruisers from Cromarty and Rosyth operated a second line (and screened the fleet) in enforcing the blockade of Germany.
 The administrative complications of the distant blockade across the northern exits of the North Sea overwhelmed the capacity of Vice Admiral Francis Miller, the Base Admiral in Chief from 7 August 1914, devolving on the commander in chief, Admiral John Jellicoe.
 To relieve the administrative burdens on Miller and Jellicoe, the post of the Admiral of the Orkneys and Shetlands was created to oversee the defence of the islands, naval bases and shore duties.
+Vice-Admiral Stanley Colville was appointed to the command (7 September 1914 – 19 January 1916) with Miller under his authority.
 (Note: the Admiral of the Coast of Scotland was a separate authority which excluded the islands.)
-Vice-Admiral Stanley Colville was appointed to the command (7 September 1914 – 19 January 1916) with Miller under his authority.

 Admiral Jellicoe was significantly concerned about the possibility of submarine or destroyer attacks on Scapa Flow.
 While the Grand Fleet spent almost the first year of the war patrolling the west coast of the British Isles, their base at Scapa was defensively reinforced, beginning with over sixty blockships sunk in the many entrance channels between the southern islands to enable the use of submarine nets and booms.
 These blocked approaches were backed by minefields, artillery and concrete barriers.

 Admiral Jellicoe was succeeded by Admiral Sir David Beatty in December 1916.

 The Grand Fleet was based first at Scapa Flow in the Orkney Islands, and later at Rosyth on the Firth of Forth.
 It participated with the biggest fleet action of the war – the Battle of Jutland – in June 1916.
 After the Battle of Jutland, the German High Seas Fleet rarely ventured out of its bases at Wilhelmshaven and Kiel in the last two years of the war to engage with the British fleet.

 Following the German defeat, 74 ships of the High Seas Fleet (Hochseeflotte) of the Imperial German Navy (Kaiserliche Marine) were interned in Gutter Sound at Scapa Flow pending a decision on their future in the peace Treaty of Versailles.
 During April 1919 the Grand Fleet was disbanded, with much of its strength forming a new Atlantic Fleet.

-Most of the interned German warships were later scuttled despite Royal Navy attempts to save them on 21 June 1919.
+Most of the interned German warships were later scuttled by their crews despite Royal Navy attempts to save them on 21 June 1919.